javedmshah/oauth-token-microservices/README.md

 # Token Exchange using AM as Policy

-Please note that the configuration for token exchange relies on the AM policy artifacts defined in [this](https://github.com/javedmshah/token-exchange-microservice) repository
+Please note that the configuration for token exchange relies on the AM policy artifacts defined in [this](https://github.com/javedmshah/token-exchange-microservice) repository.
+However the included amster configuration includes all those policy artifacts as well.
+So no separate download or setup is needed.